Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 What increases my risk for rabies?

-Rabies can affect anyone of any age.
+Rabies can affect anyone, at any age.
 The following may increase your risk:

 - You were bitten on the head, face, neck, or hands.
 Even a small bite from a bat can increase your risk for rabies.